Student Loans and Bankruptcy

 Many bad things are going to happen once you have defaulted on your student loan.
 You will become ineligible for a repayment plan.
 You will be unable to opt for forbearances or deferment plans.
 Department of Education reports the default to the credit bureau.
 Once the student loan has been placed under the default status, it goes to a collection agency.
 The collection fees set by Department of Education starts at 16 percent of the principal amount, interest and all fees that are already owed.

 Federal student loans can also be collected through the income tax refund and wages.
 The borrower receives a notice before any such directive is implemented but there is no need for a judgment in these steps.
-Some issues can be handled better with the help of a student loan specialist attorney.
+Some issues can be handled better with the help of a student loan specialist attorney in Georgia.